zoebogan/zoebogan-worksheet-J5/worksheet-J5.md

     }
     ```

 6. Lambda expressions only work if there is a single method to implement.
-So ```ActionListener``` can implement it because it is only using a single method.
+So ```ActionListener``` can implement Lambda expressions because it is only using a single method.

+7. # finish code!